 - A claim can be made against a fund member for maintenance owed and for future maintenance which will become payable by a member in terms of a maintenance order.

-PLEASE NOTE: Transfers of Road Freight and Logistics Provident Fund members to other funds will only be considered where the transfer is:
+PLEASE NOTE: Transfers of the Transport Sector Retirement Fund (TSRF) members to other funds will only be considered where the transfer is:

-- members’ reasonable benefit expectations in terms of the rules of the fund, and any additional
+- Members’ reasonable benefit expectations in terms of the rules of the fund, and any additional benefits are met.

 Please refer to Section 14 of the Pension Funds Act for more information on fund transfers.